Pursuing Truth: Expert Strategies for Detecting Lies, Half-Truths and Other Deceptions

 Detecting lies and how to distinguish this from a person being anxious

-- Engage with open ended questions to observe the common practices including eye contact, comfort with shaking your hand, how they stand in relationship to you or the speaker, look to see if they block communication as a pattern (hands, eyes, arms, body)
+Engage with open-ended questions to observe the common practices including eye contact, comfort with shaking your hand, how they stand in relation to you or the speaker, look to see if they block communication as a pattern (hands, eyes, arms, body)

 Myths about lying

-- Telling the truth is a matter of careful watching and listening, but you must know the person to tell if what they are doing is out of the ordinary for them.
+Telling the truth is a matter of careful watching and listening, but you must know the person to tell if what they

 Body Language to Observe in Detecting Lies